Abigail: Generic use

-Abigail's self-styling as a handmaid led to Abigail being a traditional term for a waiting-woman, for example as the waiting gentlewoman in Beaumont and Fletcher's The Scornful Lady, published in 1616.
+Abigail's self-styling as a handmaid led to Abigail being a traditional term for a waiting-woman, for example as the "waiting gentlewoman" in Beaumont and Fletcher's The Scornful Lady, published in 1616.
 Jonathan Swift, Tobias Smollett, and Henry Fielding use Abigail in this generic sense, as does Charlotte Brontë.
-Scott, in The Abbot frequently refers to Lilias, Lady Avenel's maid as an “Abigail.”
-Anthony Trollope makes two references to the abigail (all lower case) in The Eustace Diamonds, at the beginning of Chapter 42, whilst Thomas Mann makes the same reference at the start of the second chapter of Part 2 in Buddenbrooks (published in 1901).
+Walter Scott, in The Abbot, frequently refers to Lilias, Lady Avenel's maid as an "Abigail".
+Anthony Trollope makes two references to "the abigail" (all lower case) in The Eustace Diamonds, at the beginning of Chapter 42, whilst Thomas Mann makes the same reference at the start of the second chapter of Part 2 in Buddenbrooks (published in 1901).
 William Rose Benet notes the notoriety of Abigail Hill, better known as "Mrs Masham", a lady-in-waiting to Queen Anne.
-George MacDonald Fraser makes mention of "an abigail fussing about the room" in his novel Flashman from The Flashman Papers series.
+George MacDonald Fraser makes mention of "an 'abigail' fussing about the room" in his novel Flashman from The Flashman Papers series.